KamilaHase/MS4/README.md

 Tools used for wireframes and images:
-- **MS Office Power Point** - used for creating wireframes, adjusting all print screens
+- **MS Office Power Point** - used for creating wireframes, adjusting all print screens.
+Used for creating product images.
 - **techsini.com** for mockup

 ## Testing